Section 1: The Augustana Workplace

 In compliance with the Americans with Disabilities Act (ADA), Augustana College strives to make the hiring and application process, as well as the work environment, accessible to everyone.
 Any employee who becomes disabled while employed at Augustana should notify the immediate supervisor if it is believed changes are necessary in order to perform the job.
 The college will review this request to determine if it is a qualified disability and what, if any, accommodations can be made to the essential duties of the job.
 Similarly, employees may be asked to adapt to changes necessary in work functions or work environment to accommodate such needs or special situations.

 It is the policy and goal of Augustana College to provide a workplace free from harassment for all employees.
 It is expected that each and every employee will assist and support the college in reaching this goal.
-Discrimination on the basis of race, color, religion, sex, age, disability, marital status, national origin, or any other characteristic protected by law is unacceptable and will not be tolerated.
-Harassment based on race, color, religion, sex, age, disability, marital status, national origin or any other characteristic protected by law constitutes discrimination and is also prohibited by this policy.
+Discrimination on the basis of gender, race, color, religion, age, disability, marital status, national origin or any other category protected by law is unacceptable and will not be tolerated.
+Harassment based on gender, race, color, religion, age, disability, marital status, national origin or any other characteristic protected by law constitutes discrimination and is also prohibited by this policy.

 Sexual or other harassment can occur intentionally or unintentionally.
 An employee who feels harassed by another employee, a supervisor or manager or a third-party non-employee (such as a student, supplier or customer) should make this concern known by: